Kenneth Carllile: Later years

 In late July 1987, Carllile suffered a mild heart attack while driving back to Decatur from Chattanooga with his newest release.
 He was preparing to perform as the regular opening act for guitarist Michael Hedges when he died on July 31.
 He was buried in Decatur Cemetery.

 Family

-Carllile's two daughters are also musicians: Kathy Carllile is a blues singer in Atlanta, Georgia who once led Kathy Carllile and Tabasco, and had a minor hit with "Stay Until the Rain Stops" in 1986 on the Frontline label.
-She and Carllile were once winners on The Gong Show.

-Tammy Carllile sang in the Cowboy Boogie Band in Las Vegas and won Nashville's Hall of Fame singing competition; and also sang vocals on albums with her father.
+Carllile's two daughters are also musicians.
+Kathy Carllile is a blues singer in Atlanta, Georgia, who once led Kathy Carllile and Tabasco, and had a minor hit with "Stay Until the Rain Stops" in 1986 on the Frontline label.
+Carllile and she were once winners on The Gong Show.
+Tammy Carllile sang in the Cowboy Boogie Band in Las Vegas and won Nashville's Hall of Fame singing competition; she also sang vocals on albums with her father.
 Her two sons, Joseph Carllile and Daniel Guidry, are musicians and aspire to make a career of it.